Explore Graduate and

-- What are my long- and short-term goals?
+- What are your long- and short-term goals?

-- What is necessary for me to achieve these goals?
+- Is attending graduate school necessary for you to achieve these goals?

 - What are the benefits of not going to graduate school?

-- How will a graduate degree add or enhance my career path?
+- How will a graduate degree enhance your career path?

-- What are the different kinds of programs in my field and which will most benefit my goals?
+- What are the different kinds of programs in your field and which will most benefit your goals?

-- What are the time and money investments to take on a graduate or professional degree?
-How will those affect me?
-What about the opportunity costs- the costs of making one decision over another?
+- What are the time and financial investments necessary for graduate or professional degree?
+How will those affect you?

-- Do I see myself succeeding in a graduate or professional program?
+- Do you see yourself succeeding in a graduate or professional program?